(Updated October 2024)

 While absences, sickness pay and high staff turnover might seem severe enough consequences, they are not the only impacts you will see when the mental wellbeing of your employees suffers.
 One of the biggest financial losses that the Deloitte study identified was presenteeism, where staff attempt to work despite very low productivity as a result of ill health.

 SAD sufferers struggle with low energy and a persistent low mood.
-This can affect their focus and in turn their productivity.
-So even if your staff struggle
+This can affect their focus, and in turn their productivity.
+So ever if your staff struggle

 You will struggle to concentrate for long periods and as result, your productivity will suffer.
 Even if you are able to work, the quality of what you produce will lessen significantly.